AbsaOSS/ABRiS/README.md

 }
 ```

-### Writing Confluent Avro binary records using schema registry for key and value
+### Writing Confluent Avro binary records using Schema Registry for key and value
 As in reading example, for writing you also have to specify the naming strategy parameter to let ABRiS know if you are using value or key.

 ```scala